 - ConsumrYelp for Products (Mobile) - Bringing an End to Buyer's Remorse

 Consumr tells you the best products to buy when shopping.
-We target the binary 'buy it or not' decision-making process.
-Mobile-first, with a big vision for becoming every shopper's best friend.
+We target the binary 'buy it or not' decision-making process and specialize in products that parents frequently purchase, from diapers to that camera to capture family moments.

-Analogy Time: Consumr is the Yelp for products.
-We know reviews like no one else.
+Consumr is the Yelp for products.
+We know and care about reviews like no one else.
 Founded by the former head of mobile at Zagat.
+We're #1 on the iPhone when it comes to reviews.
+Don't believe us?
+Search for "reviews" or "product reviews" on your iPhone!

 And yes, we bought a vowel...
-Consmr is now Consumr as of May 2013.
+Consmr.com is now Consumr.com as of May 2013.